iliketocode2/Lego-Spike-AI-Labyrinth/README.md

   ### Software
   <ul>
     <li><a href="https://openmv.io/pages/download">OpenMV IDE</a></li>
-    <li><a href="https://code.visualstudio.com/download">Visual Studio Code</a> or another IDE to run pyscript on: <a href="https://pyscript.com">Pyscript.com</a>, <a href="https://github.com/ntoll/codespaces-project-template-pyscript">Github Codespace with pyscript presetup</a>, etc</li>
+    <li><a href="https://code.visualstudio.com/download">Visual Studio Code</a> or another IDE to run Pyscript on: <a href="https://pyscript.com">Pyscript.com</a>, <a href="https://github.com/ntoll/codespaces-project-template-pyscript">Github Codespace with Pyscript presetup</a>, etc</li>
     <li><a href="https://github.com/chrisbuerginrogers/SPIKE_Prime/blob/main/BLE/BLE_CEEO.py#L1">BLE_CEEO.py</a> -- Download this file onto Spike Prime using <a href="https://thonny.org/">Thonny</a>.
 This IDE is very effective at connecting micropython devices.</li>
   </ul>

   ### Firmware
   <ul>
     <li><a href="https://raw.githack.com/tuftsceeo/SPIKE-html/main/index.html">Custom firmware</a> -- Download onto Spike Prime</li>
-    <p>This firmware enables uart communication on the Spike Prime Hub.
+    <p>This firmware enables UART communication on the Spike Prime Hub.
 To restore the original firmware, open the official spike IDE (where you would normally write spike code) and click 'update hub'</p>
   </ul>

 ## Further Reading: